tembo-io/website/src/content/blog/2024-03-26-managed-postgres-rust/index.md

 ## Moving forward

-Stay tuned for Part 2 of this series where we will dive into the data-plane and how we manage Postgres instances in Kubernetes.
+Enjoying learning about the decisions and thought processes behind building a managed Postgres service using Rust?
+There’s more to come - stay tuned for the next blog post in this series.

-If this sounds interesting and you would like to help us improve our platform, reach out and apply!
+If making decisions and solving challenges like this sounds interesting to you and you would like to help us improve our platform, reach out and talk to us on [Slack](https://join.slack.com/t/tembocommunity/shared_invite/zt-293gc1k0k-3K8z~eKW1SEIfrqEI~5_yw).
+We are hiring for a variety of platform and product roles and would love to hear from you.